ABOUT DEDAN KIMATHI WACHIURI

 Kimathi Wachiuri was born in Thange village, Tetu division, Nyeri District.
 At the age of fifteen, he joined the local primary school, Karuria-ini, where he perfected his English skills.
 He would later use those language skills to write extensively before and during the uprising.
 He was a debate club member in his school.
 He was deeply religious and carried a Bible on a regular basis.
 He worked for the forest department collecting tree seeds to help him raise his school fees.
 He later joined Tumutumu CSM School for his secondary studies but later dropped out due to lack of funds.
 He tried several jobs but never felt fully settled.
 Notable was his enlisting with the army to fight in the Second World War in 1941.
 However, in 1944 he was expelled for misconduct.
 In 1946 he became a member of Kenya African Union (KAU).

-In 1949, he started teaching at his old school, Tumutumu, but he left the job within two years after looking for different ways of earning a living such as a clerk with a first dairy, then a timber firm and a trader.
-Wherever he went and whatever he did, Kimathi became a welcome and a popular figure among his fellow Kikuyu on his travels.
-He had a powerful and attractive personality and he began to involve himself in politics.
+In 1949, he started teaching at his old school, Tumutumu, but he left the job within two years and looked for other ways to earn a living such as serving as a clerk in a dairy and timber firm and later as a trader.
+Wherever he went and in whatever he did, Kimathi's warmth was welcoming and he became a popular figure among the Agĩkũyũ.
+He was charismatic and this contributed greatly to his successful involvement in politics.

 MAU MAU MOVEMENT.